Beating the Harmonic lower bound for online bin packing: Lower bound

-In order to calculate the final lower bound, for each of the four inputs, we simply calculate the weight of the pattern(s), in the last case the weighted (in proportion to the distribution) sum of the three patterns' weights.
-All four cases yield weights of at least {\finallb}, i.e., no matter how an algorithm chooses the parameters $\redfrac_i$, at least one of the inputs would give a lower bound of at least {\finallb}.
+To pack $N$ copies of a given pattern, the online algorithm needs $N$ times the space calculated in Table \ref{tab:lb_redfit2}, while the optimal solution needs exactly $N$ bins.
+In order to calculate the final lower bound, for each of the four inputs, we simply calculate the space of the pattern(s), in the last case the weighted (in proportion to the distribution) sum of the three patterns' spaces.
+All four cases yield a lower bound of at least {\finallb}, which is achieved if $\redfrac_1=0,\redfrac_2=0.1800,\redfrac_3=0.1276,\redfrac_4=0.1428$.
+Whenever an algorithm has a smaller or larger value for some $\redfrac_i$ value, the space needed by one of the patterns (or the weighted sum of the spaces needed by the three patterns of the last case) increases and thus gives a lower bound above \finallb{}.

-The values given for $\redfrac_i$ are the best ones for these inputs for $\redfit_4=2$.
-Constructions for the other two cases ($\redfit_4=1$ and $\redfit_4=3$) can be found below.
-For the other types, the only possible choice for $\redfit$ is 1.
-The analysis is completely analogous to the first case.